demisto/content/Packs/CommonScripts/Scripts/GetByIncidentId/README.md

 Gets a value from the specified incident's context.

 **Note** This script won't be able to get incident fields since it is not part of the context.
-To get that please use ``searchIncidentsV2`` automation.
+To get incident fields, use the ``searchIncidentsV2`` automation.

 ## Script Data